 What Is The Tech Stack Behind The Food Delivery App Uber?

 In 2014, Uber’s backend included languages like Python, Mongo, and MySQL.
-On the other hand, the dispatch system used Node.js and Redis, whereas the mobile apps were powered by Java and Objective-C. However, as the requirements evolved, developers changed almost all of the platform’s components.
+On the other hand, the dispatch system used Node.js and Redis, whereas Java and Objective-C powered the mobile apps.
+However, as the requirements evolved, developers changed almost all of the platform’s components.

 Marketplace Technologies Stack

 Uber’s marketplace is an important aspect that manages all data streaming and data analytics.
-And the tech stack used for building this marketplace includes languages like Python, Go, Java, and Node.
+The Uber tech stack used for building this marketplace includes languages like Python, Go, Java, and Node.
 Now let’s have a look at this marketplace technologies stack in detail:

 Since the trip execution engine is an integral part of the marketplace, it was originally written in Node.js, which was preferred for its asynchronous, simple, and single-threaded processing.
 Node.js also allowed the Uber team to manage large quantities of concurrent connections.
-However, now, the company creates new services in Go, which is known for its efficiency, concurrency, and type-safe operations.
+However, the company has now created new services in Go, which are known for their efficiency, concurrency, and type-safe operations.

 The frontline API directs requests from the driver and passenger mobile devices to other APIs and services.
 This is written in Node.js, except at the edge.
 It uses NGINX for the front end and performs SSL termination and some authentication.

-The marketplace team at Uber manages optimization and balance all through dynamic pricing, intelligent matching, and supply positioning.
+The marketplace team at Uber manages optimization and balance through dynamic pricing, intelligent matching, and supply positioning.
 Earlier, most parts of this stack were built using Python with Flask and uWSGI.
-However, now, the developers are replacing most Python with Go to achieve greater performance.
+However, developers are now replacing most of Python with Go to achieve greater performance.

-Uber uses Kafka and its own production databases for data streaming.
+Uber uses Kafka and its production databases for data streaming.
 And data storage depends on Hive, HDFS, Elasticsearch, MapReduce, and file storage web services.
 The company has also developed its own LIDAR that ensures internal sharing.
-The LIDAR runs Jupyter, JupyterHub, integrated with Apache Spark and their own data platform.
+The LIDAR runs Jupyter and JupyterHub, which are integrated with Apache Spark and their data platform.

 Moving on, it is noteworthy to note that Uber has its own ML platform.
 In 2015, the company decided to scale ML in order to standardize tools and workflows and avoid ML anti-patterns.
 Consequently, they developed Michelangelo in 2017.